-Orientation:
+Onboarding:

-The orientation process includes organizational, departmental, and job-specific information.
-For planning information, see Hood Orientation Plan Guidelines (in development).
-The Orientation process includes the following:
+The onboarding process includes an orientation to organizational, departmental, and job-specific information.
+For planning information, see Staff Onboarding: A Guide for Supervisors.
+The onboarding process includes the following:

-Organizational Information: This part of the orientation may include a virtual or walking Campus Tour, an Organization Overview, a Benefits Briefing, Departmental Visits, Telephone and Email Orientation, Technology Orientation, Purchasing and Bill Processing, and/or the Performance Appraisal System.
+Organizational Information: This orientation may include a virtual or walking Campus Tour, an Organization Overview, a Benefits Briefing, Departmental Visits, Telephone and Email Orientation, Technology Orientation, Purchasing and Bill Processing, and/or the Performance Appraisal System.